RohithJeganathan08/LSHSHackClub_IntellectualInnovators/clubs/guides/teaching-kids-to-code.md

 # Finding a Venue

 An important part of any event for younger students is the venue.
-Venue can make or break your event!
+The venue can make or break your event!
 When picking a space, there are a few things to keep in mind.

 The biggest question you should ask yourself when picking a venue: is this space going to be accommodating for all of the kids in attendance?
 Can they spread out throughout the venue?
 Are there bathrooms and water fountains nearby?
 Aim for friendly, open spaces that allow kids to spread out and work in groups.

 Another aspect you need to look for when choosing a venue: quality of outdoor spaces.
-If you’re running an event in the hotter months, you’re definitely going to want to run outdoor breaks.
+If you’re running an event in the hotter months, you’re going to want to run outdoor breaks.
 They’re beneficial in two ways: one, they let kids blow off steam and tire themselves out (trust us, you’re going to want it) and two, team members who aren’t supervising the outdoor break get time to recollect and take a break as well (trust us, you’re going to need it).
-Tag, night at the museum, and mafia and other no-supplies-required outdoor games are super fun and let kids take a brain break from code for a bit.
+Tag, a night at the museum, and mafia, and other no-supplies-required outdoor games are super fun and let kids take a brain break from code for a bit.

 ![](https://cloud-al9r256lr.vercel.app/0pasted_image_5.png)